iffybooks/host-a-website-at-home/README.md

 &nbsp;

-Next you'll use `chmod` to set read-write-execute permissions for the directory `/var/www/`.
+❏ Now use `chmod` to set read-write-execute permissions for the directory `/var/www/`.
 The `755` option means only the owner (`orangepi`) can write to the directory, while all users will have read and execute permissions.

 ```
 sudo chmod -R 755 /var/www/